Tony Pajaczkowski: Professional career

 In December 1954, Pajaczkowski and Geary were signed by the Calgary Stampeders of the Western Interprovincial Football Union (WIFU).
 Pajaczkowski made the roster in his first year and appeared in 12 games for the 1955 Stampeders at tackle and defensive end, mainly playing on kickoff teams.
 In 1956, his position was changed to guard by coach Jack Hennemier.
 Although initially reluctant to change, it was at this position that he became one of the all-time greats of Canadian football.
 In his first year at guard, Pajaczkowski earned a starting role and appeared in all 16 games as the Stampeders finished 4–12.
 In addition to playing at guard, he was also used by Calgary as a kicking specialist.

 Pajaczkowski signed a contract extension in March 1957.
 Coach Otis Douglas called him one of Calgary's best Canadian prospects.
 He continued as starter in 1957, playing in every game as the Stampeders finished third place in the conference with a record of 6–10.
 On special teams, he made eight kickoffs for 391 yards, a 48.9 average.

-The Vancouver Sun reported in July 1958 that Pajaczkowski was "not far behind" teammate Harry Langford as the league's most outstanding guard.
-He was re-signed that year and played in every game, helping Calgary to a record of 6–9–1 and a fourth-place conference finish.
+Pajaczkowski re-signed with Calgary in May 1958.
+The Vancouver Sun reported in July that Pajaczkowski was "not far behind" teammate Harry Langford as the league's most outstanding guard.
+He appeared in every game in 1958, helping Calgary to a record of 6–9–1 and a fourth-place conference finish.
 After playing in 14 games in 1959, Pajaczkowski was named the team's best lineman by a fan vote.
+That year, the team compiled a record of 8–8.

-Due to pronunciation difficulties, announcer Jack Wells refused to mention Pajaczkowski's name (pronounced pa-jə-KOW-skee) in all of the Calgary game broadcasts from 1955 to 1959.
+Due to pronunciation difficulties, radio announcer Jack Wells refused to mention Pajaczkowski's name (pronounced pa-jə-KOW-skee) in all of the Calgary game broadcasts over a period of three years.